Will Fusion Power ever work?

 Timescales advertised for Commercial Fusion Power Plant

 After ITER, plans diverge around the world for arriving at commercial fusion power.
-Schedules towards the construction of mainstream fusion power plants in a number of countries are presented.
+Schedules for the construction of mainstream fusion power plants are presented.

 Show-Stoppers for Mainstream Approach